Skip to main content

 Make sure to npm run build and prism components:publish to publish new component changes to Prismatic, and within the Prismatic integration designer, you'll need to click Component Versions and bump your component version to the latest version.

-Once you're ready, head to the next step where we'll cover making API calls from a custom component.
+Once you're ready, head to the next tutorial where we'll cover making API calls from a custom component.